 Your rights under federal laws:

 Section 504 of Rehabilitation Act of 1973/ADA: Westminster college is committed to provide equal access in higher education.
 If you need disability-related accommodations in this class, have emergency medical information you wish to share with me, or need special arrangements in case the building must be evacuated, please inform me immediately.
 Please see me privately after class or in my office.
 Disability Services authorizes disability-related academic accommodations in cooperation with the students themselves and their instructors.
-Students who need academic accommodations or have questions about their eligibility should contact Jody Katz, Director of Disability Services & Testing Center, in the basement of Giovale Library (801-832.2272) or email firstname.lastname@example.org.
+Students who need academic accommodations or have questions about their eligibility should contact Disability Services in the basement of Giovale Library by phone at 801-832.2272 or by email at firstname.lastname@example.org.

 Title IX: Westminster College is committed to providing a safe learning environment for all students that is free of all forms of discrimination and sexual harassment.
 This includes discrimination based on sexual orientation, gender identity and gender expression.
 If you (or someone you know) has experienced or experiences any of these incidents, know you are not alone.
 Westminster College has staff members trained to support you in navigating campus life, accessing health and counseling service, providing academic and housing accommodations, and more.

 Please be aware all Westminster College faculty members are “mandatory reporters” which means if you tell me about a situation involving sexual harassment or gender discrimination, I must report that information with the Title IX Coordinator.
 Our goal is to make sure you are aware of the range of options available to you and have access to the resources you need.

 If you wish to speak to someone, you can contact any of the following on-campus resources:

 - Victim’s Advocate - Andreja Nadjalin (firstname.lastname@example.org)